A Sea Of Franchise Opportunities

-I live in Manhattan and would like to remain here.
-Do you have a few franchises you can recommend that are fairly safe bets to succeed and do not require expertise in the franchising field?
-Also, can you provide any estimates of the approximate initial investment?
+QUESTION: I live in NYC and would like to buy a franchise.
+Do you have a few franchises you can recommend that are fairly safe bets to succeed and do not require expertise?

-If finding a good fit is of concern to you in terms of choosing the right opportunity, you might want to consider our Focus Program for Emerging Entrepreneurs.
-The Focus Program is designed to help prospective franchisees and individuals who are new to entrepreneurship define their “entrepreneurial self.”
-Ultimately, the Focus Program for Emerging Entrepreneurs can help you make better decisions about moving forward in any entrepreneurial undertaking.
-You may also benefit from reading our series of articles covering the range of issues faced by nearly every franchisor and franchisee.
-These articles touch on topics such as franchise relationships, franchise opportunities, and the most common mistakes made by people who are new to the franchising industry.
+If finding a good fit is of concern to you in terms of choosing the right opportunity, consider our Focus Program for Emerging Entrepreneurs.
+The Focus Program helps prospective entrepreneurs define themselves relative to the world of self-employment.
+You may also benefit from reading our series of articles covering a range of issues faced by every prospective franchisee.